Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments

+A conceivable approach to improve the optimization procedure~\ref{item:opti:variant:1} is to implement an efficient method that solves the periodic Riccati equation and determines the steady-state trajectories of the covariance matrices given a fixed control law for a loop~\cite{varga2008solving}, rather than simulating the system to steady state.
+However, one could still not update the monitoring durations after each loop, since the dual variables of~\eqref{min:ocp:local:monitoring} would require updating as well.
+Those could be updated in a second loop.
+In total, this would lead to an optimization scheme where the monitoring durations are updated every other loop.
+For the scenario depicted in \figref{fig:optimization:small:experiment}, this would lead to a convergence within 10 loops (twice as many loops as the original method reaches steady state), which roughly compares to the number of loops required for variant \ref{item:opti:variant:2}.
+A detailed comparison is left for future work.

-To show that the method extends to more complex scenarios, we consider another setting with 20 regions and 10 targets. \figref{fig:optimization:large:experiment} again demonstrates that directly updating the configuration after each cycle reduces the number of cycles required to reach the local optimum.
+To show that the method extends to more complex scenarios, we consider another setting with 20 regions and 10 targets. \figref{fig:optimization:large:experiment} again demonstrates that directly updating the configuration after each loop reduces the number of loops required to reach the local optimum.
 Finally, we note that the cost iterations, even for variant \ref{item:opti:variant:1}, are not monotonic.
-This is due to the fact that the step size may be too large and result in a cost increase in the current iteration.
-This is also reflected in the oscillation of the plotted monitoring duration. \figref{fig:cycle:large:experiment} shows that both variants converge to the same cycle.
+This is due to the fact that the step size may be too large and result in a temporary cost increase.
+This is also reflected in the oscillation of the plotted monitoring duration.